Molecular breast imaging

 Molecular breast imaging is a safe procedure.
 Like every test, it carries certain risks and limitations, such as:

 Exposure to a low level of radiation.
 During molecular breast imaging, you're exposed to a minimal dose of radiation that's considered safe for routine screening.
-For most women the benefits of the test will outweigh the risks of radiation.
+The benefits of the test typically outweigh the risks of radiation exposure.

 - Allergic reaction to tracer.
 Though extremely rare, allergic reactions to the radioactive tracer can occur.
 Tell your doctor about any allergies you have.

 - The test can't detect all cancers.
 As with all tests, molecular breast imaging may miss some cancers.
 Some cancers may be too small to be detected by the gamma camera.
 Others may be located in areas that are difficult to view using molecular breast imaging, such as those near the chest wall.

 How you prepare

 To prepare for a molecular breast imaging test, you'll be asked to:

 - Tell your doctor if you're pregnant.
 Molecular breast imaging isn't recommended for women who are pregnant.

 - Tell your doctor if you're nursing.
 Molecular breast imaging usually isn't recommended if you're using your own milk to feed a baby.
 But if the test is necessary, your doctor may recommend that you stop nursing for 24 hours after the test, which gives your body time to eliminate the radioactive tracer time to leave your body.
 You may choose to use a breast pump before your test to express and store milk for feeding your baby after your test.

 - Schedule the test for the beginning of your menstrual cycle.
-If you haven't been through menopause, it may be preferable to schedule your molecular breast imaging exam around 7 to 14 days after the first day of your period.
+If you haven't been through menopause, it may be preferable to schedule your molecular breast imaging exam around seven to 14 days after the first day of your period.

-- Don't eat anything for 3-4 hours beforehand.
-Fasting before your test increases the amount of the tracer that travels to your breast tissue and creates better-quality pictures.
+- Don't eat anything for 3 to 4 hours beforehand.
+Fasting before your test increases the amount of the tracer that travels to your breast tissue and creates better quality pictures.
 It's OK to drink liquids before your test so that you're hydrated.
 Choose clear liquids such as water, diet soft drinks, and coffee or tea without milk and sugar.

 What you can expect